-Greencoast’s aspiration is to approach the curriculum with the most appropriate programmes at each level of primary and secondary education.
+Greencoast’s aspiration is to approach the curriculum with the most appropriate programmes at each level of primary education.

 The programmes we intend to follow are: